-The Company does not account the fixed and cash deposits at fair value through profit or loss.
+The Company does not account the fixed and cash deposits and lease liabilities at fair value through profit or loss.
 Therefore, a change in interest rates at the end of the reporting period would not affect profit or loss.
 The AFS financial assets are accounted at fair value through other comprehensive income.
-The effect of change in interest rates are disclosed in price risk disclosure (see page 120).
+The effect of change in interest rates are disclosed in price risk disclosure (see page 119).